Georgia DT Thompson leaving school, has medical issue

 Georgia did not say if Thompson plans to return to school.

-The Athens Banner-Herald, citing the police incident report, said Thompson was ''behaving incoherently, and appeared to be experiencing some kind of medical problem.''
-The newspaper said Thompson told police he had taken ''two oxies.''
+According to the police incident report obtained by The Associated Press, Thompson was ''behaving incoherently, and appeared to be experiencing some type of unknown medical problem.''
+According to the report, Thompson ''appeared very unsteady on his feet'' and told police he had taken ''two oxies.''

 Georgia said in its statement medical tests showed Thompson had taken only prescribed medications.